Shrek 4-D: Other releases

 On May 11, 2004, the attraction was released on DVD with the original Shrek film as Shrek 3-D with both 3-D and 2-D versions included.
 The release included pairs of two-color 3-D glasses.
 The DVD included an anaglyph 3-D version along with a conventional version without 3-D effects.
 The DVD release also included a preview of Shrek 2.

-On May 13, 2007, the film was shown on Nickelodeon as Shrek's Never Before Seen Adventure, with the 3-D effects removed.

 In October 2011, the film was released on Netflix under the title The Ghost of Lord Farquaad as a part of DreamWorks Spooky Stories with a Fourth wall break removed and music added to the end credits.